EXCLUSIVE-Belarusian skiers blame politics after being barred from competition | Sports-Games

 Darya Dolidovich told Reuters, also during a video call, that she believed her father's political views were behind the move.
 "I didn't do anything myself that would justify a disqualification and having my FIS code deactivated," she told Reuters, adding that she shared her father's views.

-At the Tokyo Olympics last year, Belarusian sprinter Krystina Tsimanouskaya refused to board a flight back home when she was removed from the Games against her will after publicly complaining about national team coaches.
+At the Tokyo Olympics last year, Belarusian sprinter Krystsina Tsimanouskaya https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 refused to board a flight back home when she was removed from the Games against her will after publicly complaining about national team coaches.
 She defected to Poland, saying she feared for her safety if she returned to Belarus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)